2 Days In Chicago With Kids

 - Find out what it’s like to travel to outer space at the Adler Planetarium

-So, there you have it – my two day itinerary for families in the wonderful city of Chicago – no one will leave disappointed!
-Have you been?
+So, there you have it – our two days in Chicago itinerary for families.
+No one will leave disappointed! (or hungry for that matter) Have you been?
 Can you recommend any more places that are good for families in the Chicago area or any more excellent food ideas?
 Do drop me a line below, I’d love to hear…

 pin for later…